How can you use HED?

 • Custom needs: Consider calling REST services from any language

-Working with HED code bases#
+💻 Working with code bases

-Core resources:
+Core resources

-Python tools#
+Python HEDTools

 Focus: Core HED technology including validation, analysis, and schema development

-JavaScript tools#
+JavaScript HEDTools

 Focus: HED validation for web applications and BIDS validator

-MATLAB tools#
+MATLAB HEDTools

-Focus: Analysis and annotation with EEGLAB integration
+Focus: Analysis, annotation, and validation with EEGLAB integration

-Repository: hed-matlab | Installation: Via EEGLAB plugin manager
+• Repository: hed-matlab - Installation: Via EEGLAB plugin manager

-Documentation: HED MATLAB tools | CTagger GUI
+• Documentation: HED MATLAB tools

-Online tools and REST services#
+Online tools and REST services

 Focus: Web-based validation, debugging, and programmatic access

-Contributing to HED development#
+🤝 Contributing to HED development

 The HED project welcomes contributions from the community.
 Whether you’re reporting bugs, suggesting features, or contributing code, your input helps improve HED for everyone.